“How do I get grants?”

 How did I go from zero to hero?

-Keys to getting grants
+Keys to getting grants for beginners

 1. Keep learning.
 I never stopped learning about how good grants were put together.
 I learned about how foundations make their decisions.
 I listened to what experts said to do or not do.
 I soaked up everything I could to make me a better grant writer.
+You have access to dozens of blog articles, webinars, podcasts, and videos on the internet plus workshops in your local area.
+Tale advantage of all of it to keep learning.

 2. Keep trying.
 I didn’t quit when that first grant was turned down.
 And I could have.
 I could have said “that doesn’t work” and walked away from grant writing.
 But I kept at it until I got good at it.
 As a result, I started getting thousands in grant dollars.
+Grant writing isn’t easy and you need to commit to it long-term.
+Hang in there when it seems hard because that’s when you’ll see results.

 For example, a program providing after-school programs to kids might look for grants for education (if you’re doing tutoring), grants that fight gangs (because if they’re with you, they’re not doing gang stuff), grants for recreation (if you’re doing any kind of sports), and there’s probably a lot more.